quellish/XcodeConcurrentSwiftBuilds/README.md

 Quit Xcode and in a Terminal window enter:

-`defaults write com.apple.dt.Xcode BuildSystemScheduleInherentlyParallelCommandsExclusively -bool YES`
+`defaults write com.apple.dt.Xcode BuildSystemScheduleInherentlyParallelCommandsExclusively -bool NO`

 That will enable experimental concurrent Swift build tasks feature.
 Relaunch Xcode and build your project.
 Some projects will see a noticeable difference, but many will not.
 In informal testing I have seen improvements of up to ~40%.
 Xcode will use more memory with this feature enabled.
 If a lack of RAM is slowing down your builds this will not help!